JuanBrachoDev/Vinyl/README.md

     -   #### As a regular user I need to

         - Be able to register with my Spotify account or with my email and a password.
-        - Be able log in and log out with my credentials.
+        - Be able log in with my credentials and log out.
         - Be able to recover my password in case I lose it.
         - Be able to change the default delivery information so it is autofilled whenever I placed an order.
         - Be able to search for artists, albums and genres so I can find the desired album.
         - Be able to order any album available in the store.
         - Be able to look at each album's details so I can make sure it has the contents I want.
         - Be able to look at an artist's page so I can get a list of their albums.
-        - Be able to access my shopping cart so I can check all items I have added before checkout.
+        - Be able to access my shopping cart so I can check all the items I have added before checkout.
         - Be able to adjust the quantity of items from within the shopping cart.
         - Be able to easily fill the checkout form and feel like it is a secure transaction.
         - Be able to check for a confirmation email upon successfully ordering any items.
+	- Be able to look for my order history to check past orders.

     -   #### As an admin I need to

-        - Be able to do everything a regular user does.
+        - Be able to do everything a regular user does after my account is created and set as superuser.
         - Be able to add artists to the catalog.
         - Be able to modify artists in the catalog.
         - Be able to remove artists from the catalog.